Personnel screening policy

 Personnel screening involves analyzing the background of company applicants to ensure that they are a creditable fit for the role in which they intend to work.
 The process may entail analysis of criminal records, credit history, employment/academic verifications, job skills and other criteria.
 This policy provides a framework for building a screening policy that fits the needs of your organization.

 From the policy:

 This policy is not a substitute for legal advice.
 While it’s designed to be broadly applicable, laws vary between jurisdictions.
-In the United States, the Civil Rights Act and Americans with Disability Act (ADA) are cornerstones of employment law.
-State, county, and municipal regulations may prohibit using certain types of personal information—such as credit history—as a means of determining suitability for employment.
-Consult with your organization’s HR lead or internal or external counsel, as appropriate.
+In the United States, the Civil Rights Act and the Americans with Disability Act are cornerstones of employment law.
+State, county and municipal regulations may prohibit using certain types of personal information such as credit history as a means of determining suitability for employment.
+Consult with your organization’s HR lead or internal and external counsel as appropriate.